-WHY GO: West Chester PA’s main streets are shaded by old growth trees.
-The town is so achingly charming, in fact, it stole a whole scene in the movie Marley and Me.
-The center of Chester County, one of three counties established by William Penn in the mid 1600’s, West Chester (not to be confused with Westchester County in NY), has plenty to occupy a weekend.
+WHY GO: West Chester PA’s main streets are shaded by old-growth trees.
+The town, in PA’s Brandywine Valley, is so achingly charming it stole a whole scene in the movie Marley and Me.
+The center of Chester County PA, one of three counties established by William Penn in the mid-1600s, West Chester (not to be confused with Westchester County in NY), has plenty to occupy a weekend.

-Stay in a repurposed movie theater, learn about the Ice trade, shop the food and wares made by budding entrepreneurs, visit a great helicopter museum, eat at world-class restaurants, and, when the pandemic subsides, experience the nightlife like the local University students do.
+Stay in a bucolic country inn or repurposed movie theater, learn about the Ice trade, stumble on some books you never knew you wanted, shop the food and wares made by budding entrepreneurs, visit a great helicopter museum, eat at world-class restaurants and experience the nightlife as the local University students do.

 VISIT: Artisan Exchange at Matlack Industrial Center, West Chester

 Have your friends told you that you could sell your sublime gluten-free cheesecake to the masses?
-Are people constantly gushing about your version of the cake that your great-grandfather’s baked for Irish royalty?
+Are people constantly gushing about your baked goods?

 Corporate types with a passion for something other than office work – a product, an heirloom recipe – can build a business at the Artisan Exchange without risking their retirement nest egg.
 And fans of home-made, artisanal foodstuffs will find nirvana here.